KhoaBThanh/KhoaBThanh/index.md

 layout: default
 title: Home
 permalink: /
-description: "Bui Thanh Khoa, lecturer in the Faculty of Commerce and Tourism at the Industrial University of Ho Chi Minh City.
+description: "Bui Thanh Khoa, Vice Dean and Senior Lecturer in the Faculty of Commerce and Tourism at the Industrial University of Ho Chi Minh City.
 Research in electronic commerce, consumer behaviour, and marketing."
 ---

 <img src="{{ '/assets/images/Khoa2026.jpg' | relative_url }}" alt="Bui Thanh Khoa">